N2VID/Microphone_Booster/README.md

   5. Soft peak limiter to prevent clipping
 - **Input level meter** — shows the real microphone loudness, even when the gate mutes the output
 - **Bilingual UI (Persian/English)** — corner EN/FA button, Persian = RTL layout, English = LTR
-- **Dark themed**, simple single-window interface with system-tray support (close-to-tray, real quit via the tray or the quit button)
-- **Active-device filtering** — disabled / unplugged devices never appear
-- **Auto restart** when you change the mic or speaker, plus a device-list refresh button
-- **Single instance** — launching a second copy brings the existing window to the front
-- **Speaker test** — a short "ding" to verify the output
 - **Standalone EXE** — built with PyInstaller, no Python needed on the target machine

 ## Requirements